 Defending Child Abuse Allegations

-The Law Offices of Shannon M. Smith, P.C. is an experienced law firm capable of defending accusations of child abuse.
+The Smith Blythe, PC is an experienced law firm capable of defending accusations of child abuse.
 Our office understands the seriousness of allegations that involve harming, or potentially harming, a child.
 We are experienced in dealing with police, CPS workers, doctors, spouses, and any other individuals who may be involved in allegations of abuse.
 It is extremely important that you hire an experienced attorney when facing child abuse charges.
-Contact The Law Offices of Shannon M. Smith, P.C. today to schedule a consultation.
+Contact The Smith Blythe, PC, P.C. today to schedule a consultation.